landicefu/divide-and-conquer-mcp-server/README.md

 // Result contains:
 // - ultimate_goal: The final goal of the entire task (task_description)
-// - tasks: Array of all tasks, where the current task (first uncompleted) has all fields including context,
+// - tasks: Array of all tasks, where the current task (first uncompleted) has all fields including context_and_plan,
-//   while other tasks have limited fields (task, detailed_description, done) without context
+//   while other tasks have limited fields (task, detailed_description, done) without context_and_plan
 // - current_task_index: Index of the current task (first uncompleted)
 // - Additional task metadata, notes, resources, etc.
 ```